akashsmaran/University_Ranking/README.md

 Bonus!
 We have incorporated a machine learning model which predicts your chances of getting into a top university by details in your profile.

-Run the .ipynb notebook to look how we acheived this.

 We have hosted the website on pythonanywhere.